Asset 6

 Neural Networks

 Neural networks are a powerful tool in fraud detection, especially for complex datasets where traditional algorithms may struggle.
-These models are inspired by the structure of the human brain and consist of interconnected nodes, or neurons, organized in layers.
+These models are inspired by the structure of the human brain and consist of interconnected nodes, or neurons, organised in layers.
 When a transaction is processed, it passes through multiple layers, each performing computations that transform the input data into a final output.
 Neural networks excel at identifying intricate patterns and relationships within data, making them particularly useful for detecting sophisticated fraud schemes.
 They can adapt to new information through a training process that adjusts the weights of connections between neurons based on the accuracy of predictions.
 However, neural networks require substantial amounts of data and computational resources to train effectively.
 Despite these challenges, their ability to learn from complex patterns makes them increasingly popular in the fight against e-commerce fraud, providing organizations with a powerful tool to enhance their detection capabilities.

 Boost your website performance with AI tools and services